Premium Online Therapy & Coaching Services

 • Difficulty concentrating and being indecisive.

-• Negative thoughts – for instance, about hurting your baby.
+• Negative thoughts such as hurting your baby.

 The causes of postnatal depression are not completely understood.
-There are a number of factors that can make a person more prone to postnatal depression.
+There are several factors that can make a person more prone to postnatal depression.
 These include:

 • Experiencing recent stressful life events and trauma such as a bereavement